ekvanox/adfree-viafree/README.md

 Caused by a official viafree version being overwritten by a patched version

 **Fix** <br>
-Uninstall all viafree versions from the device before installing `viafree-android-no-ads.apk`
+Uninstall all viafree versions from the device before installing `viafree-[language]-no-ads.apk`

 ## Licence
 This project is released under the MIT license